Community Day & Picnic 2023

 You can find out more about this event here.

-We are hoping to organise another #BigUpBartonHill Community Day on Saturday 17 June 2023, we are just waiting to hear if our funding bid has been successful.
+We are hoping to organise another #BigUpBartonHill Community Day on Saturday 16 September 2023, we are just waiting to hear if our event licence application has been successful.
 Get in touch if you’d like to get involved in this event as a volunteer or if you’d like to run a taster session or do a demonstrations or provide information to local resident.
 Email firstname.lastname@example.org to register your interest.

 This network was set up in October 2021 by Studio Meraki and In Bristol Studio with support from Creative Lives, following the successful partnership working with St Luke’s Lunch Club, LPW & Eastside Community Trust on the delivery of 4,000 Art Kits to local families whose children received free school meals during the pandemic.